sherlock-audit/2023-12-notional-update-5-judging/README.md

 Hmm, I guess this would be tripped if governance tries to set the target utilization to zero.
 Likely, this occurs if we want to pull funds very quickly from an external lending protocol.
 The check is important to ensure that we pull as much funds as we can without reverting.

 This issue would significantly hamper our ability to get out of a lending protocol quickly.
 A higher severity could be justified.

+**sherlock-admin**

+The protocol team fixed this issue in PR/commit https://github.com/notional-finance/contracts-v3/pull/26.

+**sherlock-admin**

+The Lead Senior Watson signed-off on the fix.

 # Issue M-13: getTargetExternalLendingAmount() targetAmount may far less than the correct value